Generating function: Bivariate and multivariate generating functions

-One can define generating functions in several variables for arrays with several indices.
-These are called multivariate generating functions or, sometimes, super generating functions.
+The generating function in several variables can be generalized to arrays with multiple indices.
+These non-polynomial double sum examples are called multivariate generating functions, or super generating functions.
 For two variables, these are often called bivariate generating functions.

+Bivariate case

+The ordinary generating function of a two-dimensional array a_{m,n} (where n and m are natural numbers) is: